After struggling with depression and anxiety most of my life, I'm now dedicated to becoming a stronger person who lives life to the fullest.

-In recent years, we've seen the rise in popularity of coloring books for adults.
+In recent years, we've seen a rise in the popularity of coloring books for adults.
 Dr. Nikki Martinez, as well as many other mental health professionals, recommends them to her patients to reduce stress, calm nerves, and promote mindfulness.
 But why limit ourselves to just coloring when we can use other art activities to stimulate our creativity and get us in touch with our inner child?
-Painting with watercolors, sculpting with clay, doing printmaking, and expressing ourselves with collage are all fantastic ways to let our imaginations soar while taking a much needed break from our hectic lives.
+Painting with watercolors, sculpting with clay, doing printmaking, and expressing ourselves with collage are all fantastic ways to let our imaginations soar while taking a much-needed break from our hectic lives.
 It doesn't matter if the work is worthy of getting displayed in a gallery.
 It's all about enjoying the process, not worrying about the product.

 4. To Tap Into Your Spiritual Self

-According to Dr. Edward Diener, known as “Dr. Happiness” for his 25 plus years of study on the subject, we can find joy by tapping into a child-like spirituality of awe and wonder.
-It's not necessary to be part of an organized religion and attend weekly services to experience the positive effects of faith.
+According to Dr. Edward Diener, known as “Dr. Happiness” for his 25-plus years of study on the subject, we can find joy by tapping into a child-like spirituality of awe and wonder.
+It's not necessary to be part of organized religion and attend weekly services to experience the positive effects of faith.
 Diener argues that “positive spirituality,” a belief in something bigger than ourselves, is needed to experience feelings of well-being.
 Positive spirituality is gratitude for the good things that happen in our lives and an appreciation for the beauty that surrounds us.
 It includes a focus on helping others, which gives our lives meaning.
-A belief in a higher power can help us connect to our inner child, giving us comfort and hope especially during trying times.
+A belief in a higher power can help us connect to our inner child, giving us comfort and hope, especially during trying times.
 This is incredibly helpful for those of us with emotionally absent mothers.